 Where was the data sourced?

-Other figures were mostly obtained under the Local Government Official Information and Meetings Act, and cover the 2018/19 financial year.
+Other figures were obtained under the Local Government Official Information and Meetings Act, and cover the 2019/20 financial year.

-The data has been sent to each individual authority for their review and error checking prior to public launch.
+The data was sent to each individual authority for their review and error checking prior to public launch.